For general/ professional enquiries please contact firstname.lastname@example.org.

 For confidential support, email our trained volunteers at:

 Questions and Answers about our Email Support Service

 Who is the email support service for?

-The service is available to anyone who has experienced sexual harassment, gender discrimination or sexual assault while working at sea on merchant vessels.
+The service is available to anyone who has experienced sexual harassment, gender discrimination or sexual violence while working at sea on merchant vessels.
 It is available to all seafarers regardless of nationality, gender or job role.
 You can contact us if your experience happened many years ago, or is happening right now.

 Who will answer my email?

 We have a team of volunteers from the UK who answer emails.
 Our volunteers come from a variety of professional backgrounds and have a wide range of experience between them.

 Our volunteers have had training in understanding the maritime industry, suicide prevention, and sexual violence.

 We aim to answer emails within 3 working days.